apache/nuttx/configs/dk-tm4c129x/README.txt

   numerous timeouts and retries, the network will not be available -- even if the network cable is plugged in later.

-  The long delays can be eliminated by using a separate the network initialization thread discussed below.
+  The long delays can be eliminated by using a separate network initialization thread discussed below.
 Recovering after the network becomes available requires the network monitor feature, also discussed below.